 In Andorra, platforms take the form of blogs, where reports are published without the possibility of interaction among investors.
-The only channel of communication is between the entity and the investor or through social media.
+The only communication channel is between the entity and the investor or through social media.

-10. INSURTECH
+10. Insurtech

 10.1 Underwriting Processes